8.3 National strategy on creativity and culture for young people

 On this page

 In recent years, the respective ministers for culture and education worked more closely together in their policies on cultural education and joint initiatives were taken.
-This led to a joint strategy, which was included in three official documents.
+This led to a joint strategy, which was included in the following four official documents.

 On January 20, 2012, the Flemish Government approved the concept note "Growing in culture" .
 The note addresses the need for more transversal policy attention for cultural education, outlines the contours of a common strategic policy framework and a first action plan.
-Where in the past, the ministers in question each developed an vision for cultural education from their own jurisdiction, ministers Schauvliege and Smet (legislature 2009-2014) developed for the first time a shared policy framework.
-This made it possible to develop a joint policy in the long run, to build a single quality framework for cultural education and to better align existing regulations and to set up joint actions.
+This made it possible to develop a joint policy in the long run, to build a single quality framework for cultural education, to better align existing regulations and to set up joint actions.
 All actions, mentioned in this policy paper, aimed at providing children and young people with all opportunities to develop their creative talents, thus enabling a lively interaction between culture, youth and educational practice.

 Doorgroeien in Cultuur is an additional complementary note on "Groeien in Cultuur", starting, like the previous note, from the need for a more overarching culture education policy, this time for 18-plus.
 In Doorgroeien in Cultuur, the key question is: how can we appeal to 18-plus people to "grow in" in different life stages and in different life domains?
 Also in this document the interfaces between Culture, Education and Youth remain as a starting point.
 Making connections between the different types of learning environments (part-time arts education, social association, art or heritage organization, an amateur company ...) is a priority.

 On 14/10/2016, the Flemish Government adopted the “Action Plan Culture and Education: Together for more and better “.
-Based on this plan, Flemish Ministers of Education and Culture Hilde Crevits and Sven Gatz strengthened their cooperation.
-It is their ambition to enjoy each child and every young person, regardless of the home and socioeconomic background, of culture.
-Cultural awareness and cultural expression help young people to meet the challenges of tomorrow more self-consciously.
+Based on this plan, Flemish Ministers of Education and of Culture strengthened their cooperation.
+It was their ambition to enjoy each child and every young person, regardless of the home and socioeconomic background, of culture.
 Professional organizations from the cultural sector are given a more pronounced role.

 Professional organizations in the cultural sector are given a more pronounced role in this objective.
 Cultuurkuur.be will be further developed as a digital platform to facilitate dialogue and cooperation between culture and education, both virtual and in reality.